 22. I’m trying to build muscle and increase athletic ability, is the keto diet good for this?

 A: This is a bit of a loaded question since there are many variables to consider when it comes to dietary needs.
 The general answer is that the keto diet can be useful for athletes and gym-goers alike.

-There is no extant literature that examines the muscle-building effects of the keto diet, but, the keto diet does emphasize eating higher amounts of protein (which is indubitably necessary for building muscle mass).
+There is no extant literature that examines the muscle-building effects of the keto diet.
+However, the keto diet does emphasize eating higher amounts of protein (which is necessary for building muscle mass).

 Also, consider that endurance athletes would find the keto diet quite beneficial since fat is a long-term source of energy and great for aerobic/cardiovascular stamina.

 23. Will eating a low-carb diet really make my urine smell fruity?

 A: Yes, this is the natural scent of ketones that are excreted in your urine.
 It’s not anything to be concerned about and totally normal.